-Rapid review of fundamentals, exponents, radicals, solving linear and quadratic equations and inequalities, complex numbers, graphing lines and conics, higher degree equations, binomial theorem, systems of equations, continuing into matrices and determinants, etc. as time permits.
+Topics covered in this course may include a rapid review of exponents and radicals and rational expressions, linear and quadratic equations, complex numbers, graphing lines and curves, higher degree equations, logarithmic and exponential functions, matrices and systems of equations, etc. as time permits.
+Either a programmable or nonprogrammable calculator is required.